Basic Statistics Every Data Scientist Should Know

 Most programming languages allow you to implement this in one to two lines of code.

-Bagging involves creating multiple decision trees each trained on a different bootstrap sample of the data.
+Bagging involves creating multiple models of a single algorithm such as a decision tree.
+Each trained on a different bootstrap sample of the data.
 Because bootstrapping involves sampling with replacement, some of the data in the sample is left out of each tree.

 Consequently, the decision trees created are made using different samples which will solves the problem of overfitting to the sample size.
 Ensembling decision trees in this way helps reduce the total error because variance continues to decrease with each new tree added without an increase in the bias of the ensemble.